1Password/scim-examples/beta/google-cloud-run/README.md

     ```

 > [!TIP]
-> The command above is expected work as is if the file is named `scimsession` and if it was saved to the home
-> directory when uploading the file.
-If not, replace `$HOME/scimsession` with the actual path to the file.
-For
+> If the file was not saved using the above suggested values, replace `$HOME/scimsession` with the actual path to the
-> example:
+> file.
+For example:
 >
 > ```sh
 > gcloud secrets create scimsession --data-file=/example/path/to/scimsession.file